Company Registration In Uganda: Procedure, Advantages & Taxes Covered

 Decide and reserve a business name

 The first step to registering a company in Uganda is to decide on the company name.
 Choose at least three potential names.
 Utilize the company registration form to perform a business name search at the Uganda Registration Service Bureau.
 The business registry database will be searched for similarities to your proposed corporation name.
-You can reserve the business name with the appropriate authorities if the name is accessible.
+If the name is available, you can reserve the business name with the relevant authorities.

 Choose the legal form of your business